Ideal-adic completion of quasi-excellent rings (after Gabber): Introduction

 In \S~\ref{quasi-excellent2}, we begin with the notions of quasi-excellent schemes and alteration coverings.
-Then we recall the recent result of Gabber on the existence of local unifromization of a quasi-excellent Noetherian scheme as an alteration covering.
+Then we recall the recent result of Gabber on the existence of weak local uniformization of a quasi-excellent Noetherian scheme as an alteration covering.

-In \S~\ref{quasi-excellent3}, using Gabber's local uniformization theorem, we give a proof to the classical theorem of Brodmann and Rotthaus in the full generality.
-This result is an important step to prove the main result of this paper.
+In \S~\ref{quasi-excellent3}, using Gabber's weak local uniformization theorem, we give a proof to the classical theorem of Brodmann and Rotthaus in the full generality.
+This result is an important step toward the proof of the main result of this paper.